Chapter 2: The Mathematics of Information

 $$c \begin{pmatrix} v_x \\ v_y \end{pmatrix} = \begin{pmatrix} c \, v_x \\ c \, v_y \end{pmatrix}$$If $c > 1$, the arrow gets longer.
 If $0 < c < 1$, it gets shorter.
 If $c < 0$, it flips direction.
 If $c = 0$, it collapses to the zero vector.

-Magnitude and Unit Vectors
+Magnitude (Norm) and Direction

-The magnitude (length) of a vector $\vec{v} = \begin{pmatrix} v_x \\ v_y \end{pmatrix}$ is given by the Pythagorean theorem:
+The magnitude (or length, or norm) of a vector $\vec{v} = \begin{pmatrix} v_x \\ v_y \end{pmatrix}$ is given by the Pythagorean theorem:

-$$\|\vec{v}\| = \sqrt{v_x^2 + v_y^2}$$A unit vector is a vector with magnitude 1.
-You can turn any nonzero vector into a unit vector by dividing by its magnitude: $\hat{v} = \frac{\vec{v}}{\|\vec{v}\|}$.
+A unit vector is a vector with magnitude 1.
+You can turn any nonzero vector into a unit vector by dividing by its magnitude:

-The Dot Product
+The Dot Product (Inner Product)

 The dot product of two vectors measures how much they point in the same direction:

 $$\vec{a} \cdot \vec{b} = a_x b_x + a_y b_y = \|\vec{a}\| \, \|\vec{b}\| \cos\theta$$where $\theta$ is the angle between them.
-If the dot product is zero, the vectors are orthogonal (perpendicular).
+The second form reveals the geometric meaning: the dot product is large and positive when vectors point in similar directions, zero when they are perpendicular, and negative when they point in roughly opposite directions.

 Two orthogonal unit vectors form a basis - a coordinate system in which any vector can be expressed as a combination of them.

-For example, the standard basis vectors $\vec{e}_1 = \begin{pmatrix} 1 \\ 0 \end{pmatrix}$ and $\vec{e}_2 = \begin{pmatrix} 0 \\ 1 \end{pmatrix}$ are orthogonal unit vectors, and any 2D vector can be written as $\vec{v} = v_x \vec{e}_1 + v_y \vec{e}_2$.
+The standard basis vectors $\vec{e}_1 = \begin{pmatrix} 1 \\ 0 \end{pmatrix}$ and $\vec{e}_2 = \begin{pmatrix} 0 \\ 1 \end{pmatrix}$ are orthogonal unit vectors, and any 2D vector can be written as $\vec{v} = v_x \vec{e}_1 + v_y \vec{e}_2$.

 Everything above extends naturally.
 A 3D vector has three components: $\vec{v} = \begin{pmatrix} v_x \\ v_y \\ v_z \end{pmatrix}$, with magnitude $\|\vec{v}\| = \sqrt{v_x^2 + v_y^2 + v_z^2}$.
-In quantum computing, we will work with vectors that have 2, 4, 8, or even $2^n$ components - one for each possible state of $n$ qubits.
+In quantum computing, we work with vectors that have 2, 4, 8, or even $2^n$ components - one for each possible state of $n$ qubits.
 The algebra stays the same; only the number of components grows.

 2.4 Matrices: Transformations on Vectors